GovTechSG/TechBiz-Documentation/create-techbiz-system.md

 # Create TechBiz system

-Subscription admins can create a TechBiz system using a TechBiz account.
+This sections guides how subscription admins can create a TechBiz system using a TechBiz account.

+## Audience

+- Subscription admins of a TechBiz account.

+## Prerequisites

+- You need a [non-SE GSIB](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/glossary) device.
+- You need to be logged in to [TechBiz](https://portal.techbiz.suite.gov.sg/) portal.
+- An approved **TechBiz account**.

 **To create TechBiz system**